mpaperno/MSFSTouchPortalPlugin/README.md

 Here is a list of known pages which use this plugin.
 In no particular order, no endorsement, nor have I necessarily tried/tested all these.
 YMMV.

 * [Pages, Buttons, & Graphics](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/Pages-Buttons-and-Graphics) in the Wiki
+* [Touch Portal page for TBM 930](https://flightsim.to/file/37413/touch-portal-page-for-tbm-930) by GoodSeb @ flightsim.to
 * [FltSim-msfs2020-Control](https://github.com/HiDTH/FltSim-msfs2020-Control) by HiDTH @ GitHub<br />
-  (**Page background graphic may cause issues, replacement at link above.
-This is a cool page, but is complex and somewhat outdated, and some parts may not work properly!** The author seems to have stopped updates/support for it.)
+  (**Page background graphic will cause issues, especially on iOS.
+Replacement at Wiki link above.** This is a cool page, but is complex and somewhat outdated, and some parts may not work properly!
+The author seems to have stopped updates/support for it.)
 * [Touch Portal Page H145](https://flightsim.to/file/35625/touch-portal-page-h145) by edheronde @ flighsim.to
 * [Touch Portal Page "Piston Single"](https://flightsim.to/file/7394/touch-portal-page-piston-single) by yushu @ flightsim.to
 * [Touch Portal Page for Fenix A320](https://flightsim.to/file/35834/touch-portal-page-for-fenix-a320) by FFEENNIIXX @ flightsim.to